jgnewman/maplescript/README.md

   (fn [result] (console.log result)))
 ```

 Chaining off of a function call tends to mean that you end up stacking parentheses on both sides of everything.
-Tell me, how easily can you read (much less write) those parentheses?
+Tell me, how easily can you parse those parentheses?

-To make this nicer, MapleScript includes a special form called "chain syntax" in which each link in the chain receives the result of the previous link as its `this` context (which can be referenced via `@` in MapleScript).
+To make this nicer, MapleScript includes a special form called "context chains" in which each link in the chain receives the result of the previous link as its `this` context (which can be referenced via `@` in MapleScript).

 ```
 # MapleScript